Holy Child High School, Ghana: History

 The first party of three nuns, Rev. Mother Mary Joachim, Mother Mary Cyril (assistant) and Mother Mary St. Edward, landed at Takoradi on 20 February 1946.
 They were met at the wharf, first by the Rev. Father Fisher, Vicar Delegate of Bishop Porter, who was to prove himself to be a faithful friend and an invaluable counsellor during the early days of the college, and secondly, to their great joy and surprise, by Rev. Mother General and Rev. Mother Provincial.
 By 5 March 1946, the lower school building, the convent, three dormitory blocks, two dining-rooms, a water-tower and two bungalows had been put up, the college admitted 120 students.

 His Lordship William Porter continued to encourage parents to send their daughters to Holy Child College.
 Consequently, by 1955 the number of students has doubled and it became necessary to transfer the Training College Department to Takoradi.
 Holy Child School, which started with 50 students, now had 700 students and Holy Child College now had 400.

 The school offered academic as well as vocational courses.
 Before 1955, students did their sixth-form course at St. Augustine's College until the school secured teachers to handle sixth-form subjects.
 Holy Child College and School has produced and continues to produce highly qualified professional women who have served their country with great satisfaction and efficiency in accordance with the motto of the school "Facta Non Verba" (Actions Not Words).
 There are two distinctive features in the educational system of the society.
 First, the students were given some measure of freedom and trust – rather unusual in those days.
 One of the nuns wrote: "under such training the law of conscience becomes paramount, and a permanent basis of principle is developed which is not likely to be discarded later with the school uniform."

-Uniform

-The uniform of the school is yellow shirt and brown skirt.